A Sports

 A Sports HD is a Pakistani sports channel.
-It was launched on 16 October 2021 and is a part of ARY Digital Network which earlier planned in 2016.
+It was launched on 16 October 2021 and is a part of ARY Digital Network which earlier planned it in 2016.
 On 9 October 2021, Wasim Akram, Waqar Younis, Wahab Riaz, Misbah ul Haq announced to join as its cricket analysts panel.
-In November 2022, Broadcast 2022 FIFA World Cup with Exclusive Pre & Post Match Analyst Show.
+In November 2022, it broadcast 2022 FIFA World Cup with exclusive pre & post match analysis shows.